 - helps families develop communication and advocacy skills so they can work effectively with their child’s school,

-- provides information and resourcing to service providers including local schools.
+- provides information and resourcing to service providers including schools.

 Inclusive education, in early childhood, primary, secondary, tertiary, adult and community education, is the foundation for social inclusion and participation of all citizens.